AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/working-with-web-campaigns/filter-web-campaigns.md

 # Filter Web Campaigns {#filter-web-campaigns}

-After you've created hundreds of Web Personalization campaigns, it really helps to be able to use filters to view only the ones you're interested in.&nbsp;
+After you've created hundreds of Web Personalization campaigns, it really helps to be able to use filters to view only the ones you're interested in.

 1. Go to **Web Campaigns.**